 If you have not evacuated, ensure your safety immediately because your life is in danger.
 If it seems to be more dangerous to go to an evacuation shelter, at the very least, please take the following actions immediately in order to protect your life:

-- i.
-Evacuation to a higher floor of a substantial building nearby - ii.
-Evacuation to a little safer place in the second or higher floor of a house, and other actions
+- Evacuation to a higher floor of a substantial building nearby i. - floor of a house, and other actions imminent.
+Protect your own life!)